hujch23/Kalman-RNN/README.md

 #### 🚀 1.1 Research Background
 - **Problem Definition**: How to achieve efficient state estimation in scenarios with unknown noise statistics, model mismatches, and limited computational resources.
 - **Research Significance**:
-  - Traditional filtering methods heavily rely on domain knowledge and system models, limiting performance in complex scenarios
+  - Traditional filtering methods heavily rely on domain knowledge and system models, limiting performance in complex scenarios.
-  - DNN-enhanced filtering methods provide powerful learning capabilities but with high computational complexity
+  - DNN-enhanced filtering methods provide powerful learning capabilities but with high computational complexity.
-  - Need for a lightweight real-time state estimator that balances performance and efficiency
+  - Need for a lightweight real-time state estimator that balances performance and efficiency.
 - **Challenges**:
   - Handling unknown noise statistics and model mismatches.
   - Ensuring real-time performance in resource-constrained environments.